 - Integrate knowledge from science, humanities, theory, and research into evidence-based advanced nursing practice.

 - Utilize knowledge of organizational and systems leadership, quality improvement, health care technologies, and policy to ensure high quality patient care.

 - Participate as members and leaders of interprofessional health care teams.

 - Apply advanced nursing skills in order to plan, manage, and coordinate culturally appropriate health care for patient populations.

 Master of Science (M.S.)

 The applicant must meet the School of Graduate Studies’ current minimum general admission requirements as published in the graduate catalog.
-Admission requirements for the Master of Science in Nursing include:
+Admission requirements for the Master of Science with a major in Nursing include:

-- A bachelor’s degree in nursing from an NLNAC or CCNE accredited program.
+- At the time of application, a baccalaureate degree in nursing from an NLNAC or CCNE accredited nursing program.
 (Foreign schools will be evaluated on an individual basis.)

 - An undergraduate or graduate course in statistics.

-- Current R.N. licensure (Photocopy must be attached to application.).
+- Current unencumbered U.S. R.N. licensure (submit copy with application.).

 - One year of experience as a registered nurse (preferred).